 Herbert and Leota Tucker Teaching Award

-The Herbert and Leota Tucker Teaching Award is Mount Allison's highest recognition of teaching excellence and our only university-wide teaching award.
-Established by Edmund, Harold and William Tucker in memory of their parents, it is intended to encourage excellence in teaching at Mount Allison University by acknowledging those who exemplify this excellence.
+The Herbert and Leota Tucker Teaching Award is Mount Allison's highest recognition of teaching excellence.
+Established by Edmund, Harold and William Tucker in memory of their parents, it is intended to encourage excellence in teaching at Mount Allison University by acknowledging those who exemplify it.
 Use this link for eligibility criteria and nomination information: